HSL-Zuid: Benelux train

 The "Benelux train", in the Netherlands also known as Intercity Brussel, which existed before the Fyra, has been put into service again since the latter's demise, albeit under a renewed livery.
-It is a conventional InterCity train running between Amsterdam and Brussels-South using the Schiphol-Antwerp high-speed railway with reverse in Breda.
-These trains run every hour in both directions between Rotterdam and Brussels, serving either The Hague (4 times per day) or Schiphol and Amsterdam CS north of Rotterdam.
+It is a conventional InterCity train running between Amsterdam and Brussels-South using the Schiphol–Antwerp high-speed railway with reverse in Breda.
+These trains run every hour in both directions between Rotterdam and Brussels, serving Schiphol and Amsterdam CS north of Rotterdam.

-Benelux train service to The Hague will however be cancelled starting January 2022.
-These trains will be redirected to Amsterdam over the HSL-Zuid, increasing the Amsterdam – Breda – Brussels service to sixteen trains per day in each direction instead of twelve but obliging travellers between Brussels and The Hague to change trains in Rotterdam or in Breda, albeit with a couple of minutes' reduction in total travel time.
+Benelux train services to The Hague have been cancelled starting January 2022.
+These trains are redirected to Amsterdam over the HSL-Zuid, increasing the Amsterdam–Breda–Brussels service to sixteen trains per day in each direction instead of twelve but obliging travellers between Brussels and The Hague to change trains in Rotterdam or in Breda, albeit with a couple of minutes' reduction in total travel time.

+The current rolling stock is scheduled to be replaced by the NS ICNG-B stock starting 2025.